andrijanasharkoskaa/andrijanasharkoskaa/README.md

 ### Glad to see you here!
 I’m a front-end developer who is currently learning more about technologies and the IT world.
 I am part of the SourceMX Academy - Fullstack and I found my passion in the design patterns, web development and the ultimate struggle of incorporating JavaScript into the websites' functionality.

 I've had my fair share in building simple-yet-functional apps using HTML, CSS and JavaScript.
 Currently, I am spending more time in learning React and improving my JavaScript skills.
-I have found the perfect career for me with just crossing an eye with the JavaScript syntax.
+I have found the perfect career path for me with just crossing an eye with the JavaScript syntax.
 It was love at first sight.😍

 <br/>